 This post is a guest post from Chrissy at A Plan to Prosper.

-Did you know that credit cards are considered one of the most common and widely used financial products in America today?
-According to a market report from the Bureau of Consumer Financial Protection, about 170 million Americans possess a credit card while many have more than one.
+Did you know that credit cards are one of the most common and widely used financial products in America today?
+According to a market report from the Bureau of Consumer Financial Protection, about 170 million Americans possess a credit card, while many have more than one.

-Even though credit cards have a wide range of interest rates as low as 0% and as high as 30%, this does not deter consumers from acquiring and using credit cards.
+Even though credit cards have a wide range of interest rates, as low as 0% and as high as 30%, this does not deter consumers from acquiring and using credit cards.
 Credit cards have lured consumers over the decades.
 Today, major credit card companies have built a multi-billion dollar industry by lending credit to consumers.
+Easily pay off your credit cards with these three tips.

 Why Credit Cards Are So Popular